dmpots/fibon/README.md

     $ fibon-analyse log/000.default.RESULTS
 or
-    $ fibon-analyse log/000.default.BINARY
+    $ fibon-analyse log/000.default.RESULTS.SHOW

-The binary results file is much faster to parse.
+The binary results (`.RESULT`) file is much faster to parse.
+It contains a serialization of a list of `FibonResult` structures.
+The `.SHOW` file contains a `FibonResult` on each line which can be parsed by using the `read` function.

 Adding New Benchmarks
 ===================================================================